This guide explains how the Cookie Matching Service enables you to

 impression.
 Extra parameters should be no longer than one kilobyte.

-It is also possible to make
+It is also possible to make https rather than

-requests to the cookie matching service.
-In this case theprotocol of the redirect URL is likewise
+http requests to the cookie matching service.
+In this case the

-.Example scenarios
+Example scenarios

 How would cookie matching look to a typical web user, and what's happening